 • Improved spatial perception, cognitive clarity, and analytical skills

 Furthermore, bilingual programs encourage the preservation of a minority group’s linguistic and cultural heritage.
-Children who are put into English-only schools from a young age will greatly lose their mother tongue and culture unless it is taught and frequently spoken at home – however it is all too common for second and third-generation Americans to lose their heritage language.
+Children put into English-only schools from a young age will greatly lose their mother tongue and culture unless it is taught and frequently spoken at home.
+However, it is all too common for second and third-generation Americans to lose their heritage language.
 If the benefits of bilingualism are not highly disputed, why is bilingual education highly disputed?
 Common arguments and sentiments against bilingual education in America include the following:

 Immersion

-The argument is that if a person is not totally immersed in the new language, they will not learn it – that immigrant children should be totally immersed in the language and therefore be taught entirely in English right away, instead of learning gradually, because they will not learn as well with a gradual approach.
+The argument is that if a person is not immersed in the new language, they will not learn it – that immigrant children should be totally immersed in the language and, therefore, be taught entirely in English right away instead of learning gradually because they will not know as well with a gradual approach.
 CIn addition, critics of bilingual education often believe that retaining and developing the first language inhibits the child’s ability to learn English.
 However, bilingual education supporters maintain that retaining the first language will facilitate learning in the second.
 Opportunities for immersion, moreover, are all around, whereas quality bilingual education opportunities are not.

 Insufficient mastery of the English language